Skip to Main Content

 Electives

-We offer clinical electives in many sub-specialties of medicine.
-These are elective programs and do not meet requirements for core clinical clerkships.
+We offer clinical electives in many specialties of medicine.
+These are electives and do not meet requirements for core clinical clerkships.
 All electives are four weeks in length per clinical elective rotation.
 (We do not offer two-week elective rotations for visiting medical students.)
-Students may apply for a maximum of three different four-week electives, but these electives must be in different specialties.
+Students may apply for a maximum of three (3) four-week electives, but these electives must be in different specialties.

 This link provides a list of the electives.
 Please note, not all electives listed accept international students.
 The description of each elective on the list includes whether international students are accepted or not.

 Read the descriptions of electives carefully within the Elective Catalog Listing before selecting your choices in the AAMC VSLO application.
-You may not change your choices or dates of elective after your application has been submitted to elective department at Yale School of Medicine.
+You may not change your choices or dates of elective after your application has been submitted to the elective department at Yale School of Medicine

 Application